westfieldlabs/pub_sub/README.md

 * `PubSub::ServiceUnknown` will be raised when a message arrives but the origin service is not configured in the initializer block (via `config.subscribe_to`)
 * `PubSub::MessageTypeUnknown` will be raised if a message arrives from a configured service, but is *not* in the list of acceptable messages.

+### Developing with pub_sub

+When running in your local environment you'll use the [Development Proxy](https://github.com/westfield/development_proxy) to manage the starting of your services and their pointing to `api.development.westfield.io/...`.

+You must run `rake pub_sub:subscribe` once to register your personal version of the service with the queue, then you may run  `rake pub_sub:poll` to start receiving messages from your own queues.
+The services suffix their `service_identifier` with a local identifier (your system username) so your development and test messages don't pollute the production or UAT services.

+## New to Westfield?

+Be sure you are familiar with the Development Process section of the [Developer introduction](https://wiki.westfieldlabs.com/display/WL/Developer+introduction+documentation).